Max Kepler Player Props: Twins vs. Mariners

-After going 2-for-3 with a double and two RBI in his last game, Max Kepler and the Minnesota Twins take on the Seattle Mariners (who will start Luis Castillo) at 9:40 PM ET on Wednesday.
+After batting .231 with two doubles, two home runs, four walks and six RBI in his past 10 games, Max Kepler and the Minnesota Twins face the Seattle Mariners (who will start George Kirby) at 3:40 PM ET on Thursday.

-In his most recent appearance, he had two hits (going 2-for-3 with a double and two RBI) against the Mariners.
+In his last appearance, he strung together two hits (going 2-for-5 with a home run and an RBI) against the Mariners.

 Max Kepler Game Info & Props vs. the Mariners